Rapid Recap: Leaders in the receiver room and Ward's impact

 Warner facilitated a lot of the early interactions so that everything went smoothly and grew in a rapid manner between the Kansas State wideouts and their new starting quarterback.

 Brooks was just as eager.
-Even before Martinez arrived in Manhattan, Brooks was asking Warner how he was, what he was like, what's he do off the field and how he interacted with his teammates and operated on the field.
+Even before Martinez arrived in Manhattan, Brooks was asking Warner everything there is to know about the quarterback on and off the field.

 The new No. 8 even watched a few Nebraska games and did his own homework.